Masahiro-Kaga/portfolio-ECwebsite-serverside/readme.md

 <br>

 ## Want to add
-- Add function of stock product picture on cloud.
+- Add function of stock product picture on Cloudinary.

 <br>